rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 Once you have confirmed that the platform supports sending events to Recurly, please perform the steps below:

-- Choose a source to which you would like to add Recurly as a destination.
+- Add a source in RudderStack.

 {% hint style="info" %}
-Please follow our [Adding a Source and Destination](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) guide to add a source in RudderStack.
+Follow our [Adding a Source and Destination](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) guide for more information on adding a source in RudderStack.
 {% endhint %}

-- Select the destination as **Recurly** to your source.
-Give your destination a name and then click on **Next**.
+- From the list of destinations, select **Recurly**.
+Assign a name for your destination and then click on **Next**.
-- On the **Connection Settings** page, fill all the fields with the relevant information and click **Next**.
+- In the **Connection Settings** page, fill all the relevant connection settings including the **Recurly API Key**.
+Then, click on **Next**.

 ![Recurly Connection Settings in RudderStack](../.gitbook/assets/recurly.png)

-In the **Connection Settings**, please enter your **API Key** as shown above.

-## Web Settings
+### Web Settings

+- **Custom Fields Mapping** - This field lets you map any RudderStack event to a Recurly Event.
+To do successful mapping, make sure you have created a custom field on your Recurly dashboard.
+You can then map the RudderStack properties to Recurly's custom fields by listing them in this section.

+{% hint style="info" %}
-- **Custom Fields Mapping** - This will map any RudderStack event to a Recurly Event.
-To do successful mapping make sure you have created a custom field on your Recurly dashboard.
-If you wish to map RudderStack properties to Recurly Custom fields then list them here.
-These properties are case-sensitive and can be nested.
-For example, you have created `paymentValue` and `personalMailId` in your Recurly dashboard now if you want to send `rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})` then input these two property `customProperty.customValue` and `someRandomMailId` in RudderStack payload and `paymentValue` and `personalMailId` in Recurly payload.
+Note that these properties are case-sensitive and can be nested.
+For example, if you have created `paymentValue` and `personalMailId` in your Recurly dashboard and you want to send `rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})`, then input these two properties `customProperty.customValue` and `someRandomMailId` under the the RudderStack field and `paymentValue` and `personalMailId` in the Recurly field.
+{% endhint %}

 ```javascript
 rudderanalytics.track("Event", {